 You can read all this very useful information by clicking on this link…

 Trebventure is a minimalist family of five, currently living in a self converted school bus.
-Brandon and Ashley’s mobile app business has been so successful that it has allowed Ashley to be able to stay home with the kids, and pursue the things that she is passionate about: homeschooling, blogging, and traveling.
+Brandon and Ashley’s mobile app business has been so successful that it has allowed Ashley to be able to stay home with the kids, and pursue the things that she is really passionate about, like: homeschooling, blogging, and traveling.
 Living small has taken the pressure off of Brandon, allowing him to take time off when he wants, work on projects he loves and work remote.
 The freedom that minimalist living allows is the best opportunity they have ever been given.

 Have a look at their terrific blog here and find out how they homeschool while living in a bus…